-The other day my 12-year old daughter, Nina, got hit with a 24-hour flu bug that had her kneeling over the toilet all morning long.
+The other day my daughter, Nina, got hit with a 24-hour flu bug that had her kneeling over the toilet all morning long.
 I felt bad for her, and don’t know for sure where she picked it up, but that’s not important.
 Right now I’m just waiting with bated breath, praying I won’t be the grippe’s next victim.

 What I do know is I was rarely sick until my kids started attending school.
 I’m not complaining, mind you — I’m just pointing out a cold hard fact.
 Before then, I rarely was afflicted by influenza.
 And when I got the sniffles, more often than not it was because I was watching a tear-jerker, as opposed to suffering from a cold virus.

 It makes sense.
 After all, because kids’ hygiene habits are generally worse than most — most — adults, they tend to pass bugs back and forth with reckless abandon; it’s basically second nature to them.

 With that in mind, can somebody please tell me how any kid manages to get through an entire school year without missing a single day of instruction?
 It’s not impossible, but the odds are definitely long.

 They say perfect is the enemy of good, but that didn’t stop 20 or so kids at Nina’s 6th grade graduation ceremony from receiving awards for not missing a day of school this year.
 And although it’s not as bad as awarding kids $100 for avoiding truancy, just when did giving recognition for essentially doing what’s expected of us come into vogue?

 Still, I wonder how so many kids can manage to have perfect attendance.
 When my kids bring home from school some nasty bug, I tend to contract the same debilitating illness about half the time.